George Carteret: Early life

-In 1637, Carteret became involved in raids in the Pirate Republic of Salé in order to rescue Christian captives that were held there.
-In 1641, Carteret was then a Vice-Admiral in command of the Rainbow.
+In 1637, Carteret became involved in raids in the Pirate Republic of Salé in order to rescue Christian captives who were held there.
+In 1641, Carteret was a Vice-Admiral in command of the Rainbow.
 He was given the position of the Comptroller of the Navy in November 1641, for his service to King Charles II.

-As a result of his early life at sea, he received little or no formal education, and his embarrassing ignorance was a source of much ridicule in later life.
+As a result of his early life at sea, he received little or no formal education.
+His ignorance was embarrassing and a source of much ridicule in later life.
 Andrew Marvell mocked his poor command of English, and Samuel Pepys remarked that his ignorance of even the most basic Latin phrases would cause a schoolboy to be whipped.
-"Such ignorance is not to be borne in a Privy Councillor', wrote Pepys severely.
+"Such ignorance is not to be borne in a Privy Councillor", wrote Pepys severely.